Sbargaoui/rustic/args/README.md

 ## :pencil: Retrieve cli arguments

-Rust already imports common used symbols like Vec, String, Option and Result.\
+Rust already imports commonly used symbols like Vec, String, Option and Result.\
 For other symbols, you must import module with `use` keyword

 ```rust